JaymieBelz/CloudExam-3rd-Semester/Scenes from deployment/Readme.md

 ## CloudExam-3rd-Semester

-### Sequel to my suspension on AWS, these are the evidence I was able to recover from my infrastructure.
+### Sequel to my suspension on AWS, this is the proof of my deployment.
 Sadly, I couldn't take a screenshot of my Jenkins interface while running it.

 <br>